 What is it?

 In this scenario, end users can literally wake up and find their data gone.
 Because, at its most basic, archiving simply moves cold data from the primary storage onto another medium.
-This means the archived data is no longer accessible from the original location.
+This means the tiered or archived data is no longer accessible from the original location.
 This is a lot easier than transparent archiving, which is why so many vendors offer it, but this simplicity comes at a cost.

 What are the downsides?